dontblink/cmocka-1.1.7_3-patch/README.md

 patch_hash = d04d074329d83e10da6cc8239c09168d334db48efe84f5e93b72a4b4ade4c8f7
 ```

 For those following along using this as an example of how to make patch files:
-zip file nameneeds to match `patch_filename`
+Zip file name needs to match `patch_filename`
-folder at root of zip needs to match `directory`
+Folder at root of zip needs to match `directory`
+Make a release out of said zip file, or upload to your preferred file server to get a url for `patch_url`
-after creating a zip release, to get `patch_hash`, take the zip to https://md5file.com/calculator and grab the SHA256 hash
+To get `patch_hash`, take the zip to https://md5file.com/calculator and grab the SHA256 hash (no way to grab this straight from github at the moment)